Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 import pipeline.recipereducer pipeline.recipereducer.reduce(vis=['myCaldMS.ms'],procedure='procedure_hifv_contimage_selfcal.xml',loglevel='summary')

-Users should be cautioned that the recipe reducer creates a non-unique weblog directory and this method also includes a call to hifv_exportdata, which will package the calibration products into a 'products' directory one level up.
+Users should be aware that the recipe reducer creates a non-unique weblog directory and this method also includes a call to hifv_exportdata, which will package the calibration products into a 'products' directory one level up.
 This may not be desired by all users.

 Method 3: One Stage at a Time

-If you need to exit CASA between stages, you can restart the pipeline where you left off.
 However, in order for this to work, none of the files can be moved to other directories.

-First, use the CASA pipeline task h_resume after starting CASA again.
+The to restart wher eyou left off, use the CASA pipeline task h_resume after starting CASA again.
 This will set up the environment again for the pipeline to work.
 Type:

 # In CASA